kelipha/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago	-	remove c and Cfrom input
 21-reverse	-	reverse input
-22-users_and_homes	-	displays all users and their home dir, sorted by users
+22-users_and_homes	-	displays all users and their home dir, sorted by users 100_empty-casks		-	finds all empty foles dir, subdir; unhide files 101-gifs	-	lists all files with .gif ext, reg files sort by bytes, no ext only names 102-acrostic	-	decode acrostics
+103-the_biggest_fan	-	parse web server logs in TSV format